aleen42/PersonalWiki/git/model/model.md

 Enough about the tools, let’s head onto the development model.
 The model that I’m going to present here is essentially no more than a set of procedures that every team member has to follow in order to come to a managed software development process.

+### Decentralized but centralized

+The repository setup that we use and that works well with this branching model, is that with a central “truth” repo.
+Note that this repo is only considered to be the central one (since Git is a DVCS, there is no such thing as a central repo at a technical level).
+We will refer to this repo as origin, since this name is familiar to all Git users.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>